 Milton Keynes Shopping Centre is not under any significant threat from rivers or tidal flood events.

 Arsenal Football Ground

 The Emirates stadium in London, the relatively new home of Arsenal football club, was completed back in 2006.
-Whilst there have been no recent reports of flood events at the stadium, the site is at a significant risk of surface water flooding, as indicated by the flood map below:
+Whilst there have been no recent reports of flood events at the stadium, the site is at a significant risk of surface water flooding.

-The flood sources chart confirms that the only significant risk posed is by surface water:
+The flood sources data confirms that the only significant risk posed is by surface water:

 Chessington World of Adventures

-Chessington is not at any significant risk of river or tidal flood events, according to both our own and Environment Agency data pictured below.
+Chessington is not at any significant risk of river or tidal flood events, according to both our own and Environment Agency data.

 Wimbledon All England Lawn Tennis Club

-These are just ten examples of locations across the UK that have been affected by surface water flood events in the past or are identified as prone to suffer them in the future.
+These are just nine examples of locations across the UK that have been affected by surface water flood events in the past or are identified as prone to suffer them in the future.